shopware/docs/guides/plugins/plugins/api/custom-pricing.md

 {% endhint %}

 {% hint style="warning" %}
-When working with this route, one difference sets it apart from familiar `sync` requests: You cannot specify headers to adapt the endpoint's behavior.
+When working with this route, one difference sets it apart from the familiar `sync` requests: You cannot specify headers to adapt the endpoint's behavior.
 {% endhint %}

 ## Known caveats or issues